 Okay, but how?
 And what really happened here?

-The key takeaway from that post (and from most China hostage situations on which our China lawyers have worked) is that the very first thing you need to do to avoid a hostage situation is to get everyone out of town and then out of China entirely.
+The key takeaway from this hostage situation is that the very first thing you need to do to avoid a hostage situation is to get everyone out of town and then out of China entirely.

 The following are some of what our China lawyers recommend to our clients for reducing their chances of being held hostage in China:

 1. If you are in a debt dispute with a Chinese company, think about not going to China at all, but especially avoid the city in which that company is located.

 2. If you think there is a Chinese company that might claim you owe it money, think about not going to China at all, but especially avoid the city in which that company is located.